New Hampshire

 How New Hampshire’s no state income tax affects sports betting revenue

-New Hampshire’s lack of a state income tax creates a unique sports betting landscape, which affects both bettor behavior and how revenue is allocated.
+New Hampshire’s lack of a state income tax creates a unique sports betting landscape that affects both bettor behavior and revenue allocation.
 With no income tax on gambling winnings, bettors in New Hampshire get to keep more of their profits compared to states that impose taxes on sports betting earnings.
 This tax-friendly environment may encourage a higher volume of bet size and more consistent play, as players don’t have to factor in tax losses when calculating potential payouts.

 From an industry perspective, DraftKings can leverage this advantage to attract new bettors or gambling “whales” by promoting tax-free winnings as a benefit.
 However, without income tax revenue from gambling, the state relies heavily on the sportsbook’s revenue-sharing agreement to finance education and other public programs.
-It is also important to consider that if the state introduces more operators, it could lose revenue from DraftKings since their tax obligations would diminish 30%.
+It is also essential to consider that if the state introduces more operators, it could lose revenue from DraftKings, as their tax obligations would decrease by 30%.

 Are online casinos legal in New Hampshire?No